35 Interesting Facts About English That Can Help You Understand the Language Better

-I’m sure you’ve already noticed how some English words are spelled completely differently than they sound.
-Unfortunately for learners, this convoluted spelling system is something you’ll just have to find creative ways to master (here are some ideas to get you started).
+You have probably noticed how some English words are spelled completely differently than they sound.
+Unfortunately for learners, this convoluted (complicated or difficult) spelling system is something you will just have to find creative ways to master (here are some ideas to get you started).

-Did You Know There’s a Word for That?
+Did You Know There Is a Word for That?

 English is a language rich in vocabulary, but some words may surprise you—and may be just what you were looking for!

 Cute aggression is the term for wanting to hug something cute very hard—almost violently.
 Ever want to just squeeze your kitten because it is so adorable?

 Your puppy is so adorable that I have cute aggression!

 When you do not strictly identify as either a man or woman (meaning you are nonbinary ), you use gender-neutral pronouns.
 Here are a few examples and their gendered counterparts in parentheses:

 - Ze (he/she) – pronounced like “zee”